dsggregory/webauthn-demo/README.md

 ### HTTP(s) Only
 This demo does not use TLS so only a connection to http://localhost:8080 will be able to perform WebAuthn functions.
 I've only tested with Safari on a Mac.

+### Authenticators
+#### MacOS
+Since Ventura, MacOS has support for passkeys using Safari as the authenticator.
+Meaning, you must use Safari.

+#### Windows
+Windows 10 and up include support for passkeys.
+However, you MUST have Windows Hello setup to be used as the authenticator.
+Otherwise, the only authenticator option would be an external security key such a YubiKey.

+#### Remote Authenticators
+Passkeys from other devices may be used if both the device and that of your browser have Bluetooth enabled.

 ## Demo Walk Through
 ### Run it